gmorgan86/HikingBE/README.md

 The JS was used for the API integration using axios.
 It was also used to get the modals to pop up on forms.

 ![modal- create](https://user-images.githubusercontent.com/75577200/146403759-64845a5f-31ff-4e52-aca2-ca3f1754484d.png)

 ![modal- update](https://user-images.githubusercontent.com/75577200/146403837-9854e99e-e04d-4b0f-a439-c651fefc6885.png)

 This is a general build up of how the front end was built:

+Adding the GetALL function:

 ![GetALL 1](https://user-images.githubusercontent.com/75577200/146404415-2a9a64f2-a2a6-4ebf-b6b3-deb05e5afc9a.png)

+Adding forms for Create:

 ![create forms1](https://user-images.githubusercontent.com/75577200/146404540-145d7fb6-2f14-4689-8c73-cd770ed96d22.png)

+Adding a Delete button:

 ![delete](https://user-images.githubusercontent.com/75577200/146404609-099d63d6-e1b9-48cf-af7e-51927ca37dff.png)

+Adding a search by Mountain Name form:

 ![mountain](https://user-images.githubusercontent.com/75577200/146404685-11ad8c4a-6a7f-4999-a3b0-b0be96acd34f.png)

+Adding a search by Height, Region and Country form:

 ![height](https://user-images.githubusercontent.com/75577200/146404876-4007b85e-5794-420e-8813-be8d4aaa71b4.png)